 The Autocross event will count toward the Holley LS Fest Grand Champion award for competitors who compete in Drag Race, Autocross, 3S Challenge and Show-n-Shine.

 * Event organizers reserve the right to change rules and class descriptions up to event time to promote fair and safe competition.

 Chevy High Performance Magazine – Chevy High Noon Shootout

-Chevy High Performance magazine is proud to announce their “Chevy High Noon Shootout” for the 2013 Holley LS Fest.
-The High Noon Shootout will offer three individual events throughout the weekend, including an Outlaw 8.5 heads up race at noon on Friday, autocross challenge at noon on Saturday, and Chevy High Performance Best of Show at noon on Sunday for the Show-N-Shine.
+Chevy High Performance magazine is proud to announce their “Chevy High Noon Shootout” for the 2014 Holley LS Fest.
+The High Noon Shootout will offer two individual events throughout the weekend, including an autocross challenge at noon on Saturday, and Chevy High Performance Best of Show at noon on Sunday for the Show-N-Shine.

 The winner of the Chevy High Noon Shootout will receive a $500 Holley Parts Gift Certificate.